 Just pinned through the yarn like in the picture here.

-On the plastic eggs I put the ends of the yarn loop under the top layer.
-I just glued them underneath while putting on the actual decoration layer.
-Only had to keep them in place to glue on the top layer.
-So no pins were used with the plastic ones, since they wouldn’t really work with plastic.
+Unfortunately you can’t use those pins on the plastic eggs.
+With those I just used lots of glue and the yarn loop on top I secured by putting the ends of the yarn loop under the top decorative layer.
+Then I just glued them underneath while putting on the actual decoration layer.
+Only had to keep them in place to glue on the decor.

 With this little upcycle craft project you can get real creative.
 Choose your style and add a little personal touch.
 Buttons might be cute to add on, too.
 Just a thought 🙂